LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 #### Functions which return's promises

-To annotate the type of a function witch return a promise, tyou should write like this:
+To annotate the type of a function witch return a promise, you should write like this:

 ```js
 async function getFavoriteNumber(): Promise<number> {